centaurlabs/centaur-recipes/README.md

 The recipes in this repository require Python 3.9+ to run.
 You may install python from: https://www.python.org/downloads/.
 Generally, each recipe folder will contain specific instructions on how to install and use the recipe.
-Below you can find instructions on how to setup a virtual environment as well as how to use one with a Jupyter notebook.
+Below you can find instructions on how to set up a virtual environment as well as how to use one with a Jupyter notebook.

 ### Virtual environment